Do you know when to write everyday and when it should be every day? This blog post will help you get it right.

 ✅ They go to the coffee shop every day.

-Every day is an adverbial phrase telling how frequently an action takes place—as in I play football every day.
+Every day is an adverbial phrase that indicates how often an action takes place:

 Tips for Remembering the Difference between Everyday and Every Day